coirieng/lift-wp-blank/wp-content/plugins/lift-websitebuilder/readme.txt

 = Automatic installation =

 The automatic installation is the easiest way to install any plugin in WordPress.
-You can perform an automatic installation of LIFT Page Builder by logging in to your WordPress dashboard, navigating to the “Plugins” menu and click on the “Add New” button.
+You can perform an automatic installation of LIFT PageBuilder by logging in to your WordPress dashboard, navigating to the “Plugins” menu and click on the “Add New” button.

 This will open up a page showing all the available plugins in WordPress.
-In the search field, type LIFT Page Builder.
-The search result will show you our LIFT Page Builder plugin, you can then see the detailed info by clicking on “More Details” and to install just click on the “Install Now” button.
+In the search field, type LIFT PageBuilder.
+The search result will show you our LIFT PageBuilder plugin, you can then see the detailed info by clicking on “More Details” and to install just click on the “Install Now” button.

 = Manual installation =

-To install LIFT Page Builder manually, you need to download the plugin and upload it to your webserver via any FTP application.
+To install LIFT PageBuilder manually, you need to download the plugin and upload it to your webserver via any FTP application.

 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).